nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Arguments may be compulsory or optional.
 If you do not provide the optional arguments, Mycelium will use sensible defaults in their place.

-All arguments take the structure of `-arg_flag arg_data`.
-Some commands may take multiple arguments, in which case you may specify them in any order.
+All arguments take the structure of `-arg_flag arg_data`; the argument flag is always followed by a space.
+Some commands may also take multiple arguments, in which case you may specify them in any order, delimited by whitespace.
 Furthermore, if duplicate argument flags are provided, then only the *last one* is used.
-Finally, note that `arg_data` can consist of multiple whitespace separated tokens.
+Finally, note that `arg_data` can consist of multiple whitespace separated tokens, but any leading or trailing whitespace will be trimmed.

 As an example, the command below creates a new project with the name *Mycelium Desktop*, for client *Spiderman*, and sourced from *fiverr.com*.
 (Don't worry